Georgerrrr/hack-computer/README.md

 For details on the hack computer architecture, read architecture.md

-I chose not to implement variables into my assembler...
+I chose to make variables optional in my assembler...
 Why?
 Because I don't like them.
 They make code more confusing as telling the difference between labels and variables is impossible.
-I have included the built in variables `SCREEN` & `KBD` as they are necessary and because of this, adding variables to my assembler would not be too difficult.
-I've done this out of choice :p.
+It also means that a spelling mistake in a label will not get picked up by the assembler and cause unforseen bugs.
+I have included them with an optional flag `-v` but by default they are disabled.

 ## Registers